TanmayBansa1/Basic-Course-Selling-Application/README.md

 ### Description

-uses jwts for authentication and mongoDB for the database instance We have introduced the signgin endpoints for both users and admins.
+uses jwts for authentication and mongoDB for the database instance

-It needs to support two types of users -
+It supports two types of users -
 1. Admins
 2. Users